-University of North Dakota is located in the urban setting of Grand Forks, North Dakota.
+University of North Dakota is located in the city of Grand Forks, North Dakota.

-If you want to see University of North Dakota for yourself, plan a visit.
+If you would like to see University of North Dakota for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 29 to Grand Forks, or book a flight to the nearest airport, Grand Forks International.

 You can also take a virtual campus tour to get a sense of what University of North Dakota and Grand Forks are like without leaving home.